FAA Registration Expired For Trump Jet

 Key Takeaways:

-• Donald Trump's 1997 Citation X jet has been flying with an expired FAA registration since January 31, despite prior warnings from the agency.
+• Donald Trump's 1997 Citation X jet has been operating with an expired FAA registration since January 31, despite its recent use for campaign events.

-• Operating with a lapsed registration can lead to significant penalties, including FAA fines up to $250,000, imprisonment up to three years, and complications in case of an accident.
+• Flying an aircraft with a lapsed registration can lead to substantial penalties, including FAA fines up to $250,000, imprisonment for up to three years, and potential issues in the event of an accident.

 See a mistake?
 Contact us.